 4. Apply Topical Antioxidants To Your Skin

 At Root Science, we make sure our products are loaded with antioxidant-rich ingredients.
 Research shows that antioxidants are amazing at promoting a healthy-looking complexion and the more you consume, internally and externally, the better.
-Antioxidants are known to defend your skin from free radical damage, which may cause premature visible signs of aging such as dark spots, causing skin to appear uneven.
+Antioxidants are known to defend your skin from free radical damage, which may cause premature signs of aging such as dark spots, causing skin tone to appear uneven.

-With daily application, antioxidants not only provide protection, but also promote a youthful, healthy appearance.
+With daily application, antioxidants not only provide environmental protection, but also promote a youthful, healthy appearance.
 As mentioned above, one of the most sought-after antioxidants in skincare is vitamin C. However, to fully witness the skin transformational powers of antioxidants, you need variety.
 That’s where natural ingredients such as botanical oils and plant extracts come into play as they contain a plethora of antioxidants such as polyphenols, flavonoids, vitamin E, pro-vitamin A, carotenoids, and curcumin.
-This is one of the reasons we created our proprietary Nordic Antioxidant Complex, which features four of nature’s most powerful antioxidants, including Astaxanthin.
+This is one of the reasons we created our proprietary Nordic Antioxidant Complex, which combines nature’s most powerful antioxidants, including Astaxanthin.

 5. Remove Photosensitizing Products From Your Skincare Routine ASAP